choir241/python-pieces/decode.md

 ---
 title: "Your Title Here"
+date: "Your Date Here"
 ---

 # Your Markdown Content
 Your markdown content goes here.
-You can start with headings, paragraphs, or any other elements.